For Forthcoming Research on Quantum,

 Figure 2: Data transmission using WNC technique

 The wireless world never stops growing.
 This results many people are connected wirelessly with mobile devices that allows them to keep up with the upto-date information.
 The next largest breakthrough will be the sensory swarm, which enables more pervasive wireless networking and the vast deployment of sensors and actuators.
 The sensory swarm gives rise to the emergence of cyber-physical systems concept, which comprises the information-gathering network that would feed the massive information technology core with mountains of raw data to be processed and spun back out to us on our portable computing devices and laptops in a timely manner.
 These wirelessly sensors and actuators will be quite complex, requiring self-contained radio frequency, digital circuitry, clocks, and processing engines.
 Thus, it inspires architectures that will afford an order-of-magnitude improvement in efficiency and resource management.
-Our disciplinary research focuses on cyber-physical systems, sensor network system and wireless communications.
+Our disciplinary research focuses on cyber-physical systems, sensor network system, wireless communications and quantum networks.

 1. Cyber-Physical Systems (CPS)